lolamindi/useless-utopia/README.md

 - Unit tests and integration tests
 - Toast alert messages

-### Refactorisation
+### Project Updates

 When originally submitted in December 2023, this project included the following issues:
 - The first fact that appears on the home screen was hardcoded into the HTML
 - It was possible to delete all favorite facts but not to delete individual facts

-Following the refactorisation of this project, complete in May 2024:
+Following project updates, complete in May 2024:
 - The initial fact is now dynamically fetched from the API and displayed when the page loads, ensuring a fresh and unique fact each time the application is accessed:

 ```javascript